 monitor legislative changes to comply with the fees assessed for excessive hours and revise as necessary.

-* inform each undergraduate of their progress toward the limitations on formula funding and disclose Texas State’s tuition policy to those who have accumulated 90 or more hours toward the limit;
+inform students of their progress toward the limitations on formula funding and disclose Texas State’s tuition policy to those who have accumulated 90 or more hours toward the limit;

 respond to student inquiries on the excessive hours calculation;

-* inform undergraduates of the economic hardship exemption process; and
+inform students of the economic hardship exemption process; and

 notify SBS to override the excessive hours calculation when the student’s minor exceeds 18 hours.